isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    Beginning with Kea 1.9.1 reservation mode was replaced by three boolean flags ``"reservations-global"``, ``"reservations-in-subnet"`` and ``"reservations-out-of-pool"`` which allow to configure host reservations both global and in a subnet.
-In such case a subnet host reservation has the preference on a global reservation when both exist for the same client.
+In such a case a subnet host reservation has the preference on a global reservation when both exist for the same client.